telekom-security/explo/README.md

 explo
 =====

-explo is a simple tool to describe security issues in a human and machine readable format.
+explo is a simple tool to describe web security issues in a human and machine readable format.
 By defining a request/response workflow explo is able to exploit security issues without the need of writing a script.
 This allows chaining of requests.